 Larson, along with Ganassi teammate Jamie McMurray, started 2015 off on a good note by winning the Rolex 24 Hours of Daytona sports car race.
 In 2015, Larson managed 2 top 5 finishes and 10 top 10s.
 Larson seemed like the eventual victor of the season finale in Homestead, but a late race caution spoiled his chances.
 Larson was forced to miss the Spring race at Martinsville in 2015 after fainting during an autograph signing session.
 Reagan Smith would start the #42 for this one race.

 In 2016, Larson once again seemed destined for victory lane.
 After a runner-up finish at Dover and an action packed Sprint Showdown, Larson finally took the checkered flag at the Pure Michigan 400, the first of his Cup Series career.
 The win qualified Larson for The Chase, but both Larson and his CGR teammate McMurray would be eliminated in the first round.
-Larson finished the year strong by absolutely dominating the Ford 400 at Homestead, but a late race caution would result in Larson yeilding the lead to the #48 car as Jimmie Johnson clinched his 7th Championship.
-Larson has 107 starts in #42 to date and will return to in 2017.
+Larson finished the year strong by absolutely dominating the Ford 400 at Homestead, but a late race caution would result in Larson yielding the lead to the #48 car as Jimmie Johnson clinched his 7th Championship.

 - Richard Petty started #42 a total of 31 times in his career including 2 wins.
 Petty Enterprises driver Jim Paschal started the number 18 times and earned 4 wins.